secondterra/Litepaper-Second-Terra/README.md

 - Weapons and equipment
 - Terran weight token.

-#### Forge:
+#### Forge: :factory:
 It is the part where the player can research weapons and equipment predetermined by the system.
 Players can also enable a custom NFT weapon and gear designer but must pay to enable it, payment is made with the Terran Stablecoin.

-#### Drugstores:
+#### Drugstores: :convenience_store:
 It is the store where you can buy with Terran pesos potions to improve:
 - Health
 - Characteristics of attacks

 Players can also enable a custom NFT weapon and gear designer but must pay to enable it, payment is made with the Terran Stablecoin.

-#### Marketplace:
+#### Marketplace: :money_with_wings:
 Players can sell their characters, their items, potions and other NFT items, the trade is done in Terran Pesos.

-#### System Vendor:
+#### System Vendor: :wedding:
 This is the system NFT Item sales for the player characters, this is done in Terran pesos.

-#### Academy:
+#### Academy: :love_hotel:
 To unlock certain characteristics that increase the strength of the character, you pay in Terran weight and the possibility of making better weapons, equipment in the forge and also potions in drugstores.

-#### Planting Land:
+#### Planting Land: :deciduous_tree:
-There is an area of ​​up to 12 spaces to sow, the player activates them with a number of Terran weights, there are 5 types of sowing:
+There is an area of up to 12 spaces to sow, the player activates them with a number of Terran weights, there are 5 types of sowing:
-- Apples with a harvest time of 1 month.
+- Apples :apple: with a harvest time of 1 month.
-- Mangoes with a harvest time of 3 weeks.
+- Tomatos :tomato: with a harvest time of 3 weeks.
-- Oranges with a harvest time of 2 weeks.
+- Oranges :tangerine: with a harvest time of 2 weeks.
-- Corn with a harvest harvest time of 1 week
+- Corn :corn: with a harvest harvest time of 1 week
-- Mushrooms with a harvest time of 24 hours.
+- Honeypot :honey_pot: with a harvest time of 24 hours.

 Each harvest generates Terran Pesos to the player when ready to harvest.